Paying Rent Into Board Involves a Special Request Due to Maintenance Concerns | United Legal Services

 4. I find that there is no provision in the Residential Tenancies Act, 2006 (the 'Act') that allows a tenant to withhold rent because of outstanding maintenance issues. ...

-As per the cases above, among others, a tenant wrongfully withholds rent regardless of any failure to maintain allegations against the landlord.
-However, when a tenant files a Tenant Application About Maintenance (Form T6) in complaint of failure to adequately maintain a rental unit, the tenant may also apply to remit rent that becomes due to the Landlord Tenant Board instead of the landlord.
-This availability to apply to remit rent to the Landlord Tenant Board instead of the landlord is prescribed at section 195(1)(b) of the Residential Tenancies Act, 2006, S.O.
-2006, Chapter 17, wherein it is stated:
+As shown by the above cases, among many others, a tenant is without a right to withhold rent regardless of concerns for failure of maintenance by a landlord.
+With this said, rather than improperly withholding rent from the landlord, when a tenant files a Tenant Application About Maintenance (Form T6), a tenant may apply to provide rent payments to the Landlord Tenant Board.
+A tenant may apply to pay rent into the Landlord Tenant Board as per section 195(1)(b) of the Residential Tenancies Act, 2006, S.O.
+2006, Chapter 17, which states:

 The process of applying to remit rent into the Landlord Tenant Board instead of the landlord, a tenant must commence a proceeding via the Tenant Application About Maintenance (Form T6) process and thereafter a Request to Pay Rent to the Board on a Tenant Application About Maintenance.